inf112-v19/LwjglApplicationConfiguration/README.md

 submit button when you have chosen five cards is not supposed to do anything here.

 As instructed on the test screen, pressing S will add a card to the register.
-Pressing D will make the robot take a damage.
-Pressing R will empty all the registers, returning all cards to the hand.
+Pressing D will make the robot take one damage.
+Pressing R should empty all the registers, returning all cards to the hand.
-Clicking on the clear button does the same as pressing R. Clicking on a specific card in the register will remove it from the register and return it to the player hand, if it is not locked that is.
+Clicking on the clear button should do the same as pressing R. Clicking on a specific card in the register should remove it from the register and return it to the player hand, if it is not locked that is.

 ##### How to test that locked cards in the register do not return: